AdobeDocs/experience-manager-screens.en/help/user-guide/channel-assignment-latest-fp.md

 >
 >This section highlights the channel assignment and scheduling of channels for AEM 6.5.5 Screens Feature Pack and later.

-Once you have set up a display, you must assign a channel to a display to view your content.
+When you have set up a display, assign a channel to a display to view your content.

 This page shows assigning a channel to your display, understand channel properties, and DayParting.